-The paper is organized as follows.
-In \S \ref{sec:eqp}, after introducing basic notions, we recall a formula by Ardila-Beck-McWhirter which expresses the Ehrhart quasi-polynomial of an almost integral zonotope.
-Applying the formula, we prove that the Ehrhart quasi-polynomial satisfies $\GCD$-property.
+In \S \ref{sec:eqp}, after introducing basic notions, we recall a formula by Ardila-Beck-McWhirter, which expresses the Ehrhart quasi-polynomial of an almost integral zonotope.
+Applying this formula, we demonstrate that the Ehrhart quasi-polynomial satisfies the $\GCD$-property.